Frequently Asked Questions About ETS Literacy Services

 - How can I prepare for one of these tests?

-To prepare for any of the literacy tests, you can view a Flash tutorial that allows you to learn how to answer the questions in the tests and review basic mouse skills if you are a new computer user.
+To prepare for any of the literacy tests, you can view a Flash tutorial that allows you to learn how to answer the questions in the tests and review basic mouse skills.

 You may also want to practice a set of sample questions.
 To view these questions, first click on this sample test questions link to go to the ETS® Literacy Services screen.
 Then click the "Sample Test Questions" button at the bottom of that screen to view the literacy demo.